Sesame Street

-Sesame Street is an American educational children's television series that combines live-action, sketch comedy, animation and puppetry.
+Sesame Street is an American educational children's television series that combines live-action, sketch comedy, animation, and puppetry.
 It is produced by Sesame Workshop (known as the Children's Television Workshop until June 2000) and was created by Joan Ganz Cooney and Lloyd Morrisett.
 It is known for its images communicated through the use of Jim Henson's Muppets, and includes short films, with humor and cultural references.
 It premiered on November 10, 1969, to positive reviews, some controversy, and high viewership.
-It has aired on the United States national public television provider PBS since its debut, with its first run moving to premium channel HBO on January 16, 2016, then its sister streaming service HBO Max in 2020.
-Sesame Street is one of the longest-running shows in the world.
+It has aired on the United States national public television provider PBS since its debut, with its first run moving to premium channel HBO on January 16, 2016, then its sister streaming service HBO Max on November 12, 2020, and most recently Netflix on November 10, 2025.

-The show's format consists of a combination of commercial television production elements and techniques which have evolved to reflect changes in American culture and audiences' viewing habits.
+The show's format consists of a combination of commercial television production elements and techniques that have evolved to reflect changes in American culture and audiences' viewing habits.
 It was the first children's TV show to use educational goals and a curriculum to shape its content, and the first show whose educational effects were formally studied.
-Its format and content have undergone significant changes to reflect changes to its curriculum.
+Its format and content have undergone significant changes over the years to reflect changes to its curriculum.

-Shortly after its creation, its producers developed what came to be called the CTW Model (after the production company's previous name), a system of planning, production and evaluation based on collaboration between producers, writers, educators and researchers.
-The show was initially funded by government and private foundations, but has become somewhat self-supporting due to revenues from licensing arrangements, international sales and other media.
-By 2006, independently produced versions ("co-productions") of Sesame Street were broadcast in 20 countries.
+Shortly after its creation, its producers developed what came to be called the CTW Model (after the production company's previous name), a system of planning, production, and evaluation based on collaboration between producers, writers, educators, and researchers.
+The show was initially funded by government and private foundations but has become somewhat self-supporting due to revenues from licensing arrangements, international sales, and other media.
+By 2006, independently produced versions (co-productions) of Sesame Street were broadcast in 20 countries.
 In 2001, there were over 120 million viewers of various international versions of Sesame Street; and by its 40th anniversary in 2009, it was broadcast in more than 140 countries.

-Sesame Street was by then the 15th-highest-rated children's television show in the United States.
+Since its debut, Sesame Street has garnered widespread acclaim, and it is considered one of the greatest television series of all time.
+It was by then the 15th-highest-rated children's television show in the United States.
 A 1996 survey found that 95% of all American preschoolers had watched it by the time they were three.
 In 2018, it was estimated that 86 million Americans had watched it as children.
-As of 2021, it has won 222 Emmy Awards and 11 Grammy Awards, more than any other children's show.
+As of 2022, it has won 222 Emmy Awards and 11 Grammy Awards, more than any other children's show.
+Sesame Street remains one of the longest-running shows in the world.